Quick answer

 When babies can eat spinach

-Babies can eat spinach from around 6 months when starting solids, but it should always be cooked first.
+Babies can eat well-cooked spinach from around 6 months, once they're starting solids.

 See our first foods for baby guide for more ideas.